lsst-dm/lsst-sandbox/_sources/infrastructure/vault-secrets-operator.md.txt

 path "kv/*" {
   capabilities = ["create", "read", "update", "delete", "list"] }
+EOF
 ```

-In the auth methods page (`/ui/vault/settings/auth/configure/github/configuration`), modify the `github` entry to apply this policy.
-Add the entry `lsst-dm` to the section "Generated Token's Policies".
+Add GitHub as an auth method (`/ui/vault/access`).
+In the auth methods page (`/ui/vault/settings/auth/configure/github/configuration`), list `lsst-dm` as the required "Organization" and add `lsst-dm` to the list of policies in "Generated Token's Policies".